bline/code-part/README.md

   var part = require('code-part');

-  // Path is used to decide which parser
+  // Path is used to decide which parser to use
+  // (html or lineBased currently) and decides comment
+  // parsing in lineBased.
-  // to use for both code-part and docco. var sections = part(path, code, config); // config is passed to docco
+  var sections = part(path, code, config);

-  // If code is null, path is read in as code
+  // If code is null, the specified path is assumed
+  // to be a path on the file system and is read in
+  // with `readFileSync`.
 ```

 ## Configuration